Was the TRS-80 affectionately known as the Trash-80?

 “Trash-80” was a common corruption of the TRS-80 name.
 It was intended to suggest that the TRS-80 hardware and software were of poor quality and little better than trash.

 Given the strong brand loyalties at the time, it’s hardly surprising that many people created unflattering nicknames for different brands of computers.
-What is a bit odd is that those other nicknames have mostly been forgotten and only “Trash-80” is remembered today.
+What is a bit odd is that those other nicknames have forgotten and only “Trash-80” is remembered today.

 I have yet to find a single contemporary reference to “Trash-80” being used in a positive manner.
 But here are just a few contemporary references to the negative connotations:

 The TRS-80 draws mixed reactions.
 It is derisively called the Trash-80 by many in the microcomputer industry.
 It is also adored by tens of thousands of users.

 — “80 Remarks,” Wayne Green (80 Microcomputing, January 1980)